I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 If you have hundreds of notes, documents, PDFs, drafts, project files, and automations growing around them, impose a structure before the mess becomes infrastructure.

 Johnny Decimal is not magic.
-It is just enough constraint to make you decide.
+It gives you just enough constraint to make decisions.

 That was exactly what I needed.